This is a complete guide discussing the 30 things I wish I’d known before starting my photography business.

 On the topic of bundle pricing strategies, it’s important to know your overall pricing strategy for your services as well.

-Price, at its simplest definition, is the amount of money buyers are willing to pay and that sellers are willing to sell a product or service.
+Price, at its simplest definition, is the number of money buyers are willing to pay and that sellers are willing to sell a product or service.

 I discuss in our Pricing Guide, how to control price and different pricing strategies based on psychological value perceptions.